razerofficial/adobe-air-razer-sdk/README.md

 `RequestPurchase` has two parameters.
 The first parameter takes a `String` identifier for the `entitlement` or `consumable` being purchased.
 The second parameter takes a `String` product type ("ENTITLEMENT" or "CONSUMABLE").
+The failure event will fire if the user is not logged in.

 ```
 var identifier:String = "long_sword";